infinitymdm/cvw/src/generic/test_lzc/README.md

 Results are based on minimal synthesis procedures.
 Device-independent synthesis flows are used when available; otherwise, defaults are used.

-:x: = Synthesis fails with an error.

-:white_check_mark: = Synthesis succeeds.

--- = not yet tested.

 | Synthesis Tool                     | Prior Design       | Recursive Design   | Test Procedure       |